cuijiyao01/docker-k8s-training/docker/Exercise 5 - Dockerfiles Part 1.md

 # Exercise 5 - Dockerfiles Part 1: Extending existing images

-In this exercise, you will use a Dockerfile to extend an existing nginx image.
+In this exercise, you will use a Dockerfile to extend an existing nginx image so that it is SSL enabled.

 ## Step 0: Setting up a build context

 Create an empty directory on your VM, change into it and create an empty `Dockerfile`.

-We want to copy two files to the image, so we need to place them into our build context:
+We want to copy a custom (yet very simple) website to the image, so we will download the files into our build context:

 ```bash
 wget -O train.jpg http://plx172.wdf.sap.corp:1080/K8S_Training/train.jpg